 The risk of an adverse reaction event or manifestation should not be recorded without identifying a proposed causative substance or class of substance.
 If there is uncertainty that a specific substance is the cause, this uncertainty can be recorded using the 'status' data element.
 If there are multiple possible substances that may have caused a reaction/manifestation, each substance should be recorded using a separate instance of this resource with the 'status' set to an initial state of 'unconfirmed' so that adverse reaction checking can be supported in clinical systems.
 If a substance, agent or class is later proven not to be the cause for a given reaction then the 'status' can be modified to 'refuted'.

-This resource has been designed to allow recording of information about a specific substance (amoxicillin, oysters, or bee sting venom) or, alternatively, a class of substance (eg penicillins)).
+This resource has been designed to allow recording of information about a specific substance (amoxicillin, oysters, or bee sting venom) or, alternatively, a class of substance (e.g. penicillins)).
 If a class of substance is recorded then identification of the exact substance can be recorded on a per exposure basis.

 The scope of this FHIR resource has deliberately focused on identifying a pragmatic data set that are used in most clinical systems or will be suitable for most common clinical scenarios; extensions can be used to add additional detail if required.
 Examples of clinical situations where the extension may be required include: a detailed allergist/immunologist assessment, for reporting to regulatory bodies or use in a clinical trial.